Myself-Pankaj/react-sale-countdown/README.md

 ### Props

 - `imageUrl`: URL of the image to display in the card.
-- `endDate`: Date and time when the countdown should end (in ISO format).
+- `endDate`: Date and time when the countdown should end (in 12hrs format).
 - `title`: Title for the card.
 - `description`: Description or message for the card.